sidhys/discordbot/README.md

 # stantonapbot

 This project is licensed under the MIT license.
-If you're going to use this code, please read the License.
+If you're going to use a part of this project's code, please read the License.

 # Stanton AP Bot